-- 4.6 The capital programme is financed through direct revenue contributions, capital grants, reserves and notional borrowing.
+4.6 The capital programme is financed through direct revenue contributions, capital grants, reserves and notional borrowing.
 Notional borrowing reflects an underlying need to borrow to finance capital schemes but where actual borrowing has not been undertaken because internal cash flow balances are sufficient to fund schemes.
 Many of the internal balances are available as a result of the level of short term reserves.
-As reserves are spent there will become a need to actually borrow. - 4.7 The exact timing of borrowing will depend on the extent to which capital schemes deliver to budget or are subject to slippage and the overall position on reserves.
-Borrowing will create a revenue implication in the form of interest charges.
-These charges are provided for on a recurrent basis from 2019/20.
-Should the requirement to borrow arise earlier than this date, this will create a budget pressure.
-This is however a low risk given that the significant reserves are held pending the delivery of capital schemes that will operate to a known and managed project plan.
+As reserves are spent there will become a need to actually borrow.

+4.7 The underlying borrowing requirement is £13.4m.
+The exact timing of borrowing will depend on the extent to which capital schemes deliver to budget or are subject to slippage and the overall position on reserves.
+Borrowing will create a revenue implication in the form of interest charges and repayments that will need incorporating within the revenue budget.